sophstad/sophstad.github.io/index.md

 layout: page
 ---

-I’m a New York City-based software engineer working at [MongoDB](https://mongodb.com).
-I enjoy working full-stack on platforms that are equitable and accessible.
+I’m a New York City-based software engineer working on the Documentation platform at [MongoDB](https://mongodb.com).
+I enjoy working full-stack on products that are equitable and accessible.

 Some things I'm interested in —

 1. [Typography](https://github.com/sophstad/typelinks)
-2. Privacy, or our lack thereof
+2. Digital privacy (or our lack thereof)
 3. Bagels

 Another list —